Loveskiing’s La Plagne Review

 - Many of these, in particular the less expensive ones, are a trek to the piste, and can involve waiting for a bus for the ones which are further away.

-- Few bars, but central to the resort so the buses come regularly enough making après ski possible.
+- Few bars, but central to the resort so the buses come regularly enough making après-ski possible (if you can be bothered).

-- Tends to be cheaper accommodation then other villages.
+- Tends to be cheaper accommodation than other villages.

 - Price reflects the quality and nature of accommodation.